legacysurvey/legacysurvey/pages/dr9/external.rst

 External Catalogs used for Astrometry and Photometry
 ====================================================

 Several external catalogs are used for astrometric and photometric calibration of DR9.
+These catalogs are currently availble in the indicated directories at NERSC, although we will soon make them available to the wider public.

 Pan-STARRS-1 (PS1)
 ------------------